git4example/ECSNLBSideCar/README.md

-# AWS Network Load Balancer Sidecar Container
+# AWS Network Load Balancer Sidecar Container for ECS

 This repository contains a Dockerfile and some Python Code that will create a small Python based daemon that will help ensure that your application properly handles an AWS Network Load Balancer in ECS.

 Currently ECS will keep the task open for the entire deregistration delay, however there is not a way to "prematurely" stop the task allowing for a gracefully handing over any active connections.

 This sidecar monitors the NLB Target Group Target Health of the primary process in order to determine if the target is in the "draining" state.
-It will then wait the recommended 2 minutes before exiting (by default).
+It will then wait the recommended 120 seconds before exiting (by default).
 If the sidecar container is marked as "essential" in the ECS task definition this will result in a `SIGTERM` signal being sent to all other containers in the task.

 If you find that default is insufficient please configure the wait time with the `DEREGISTRATION_WAIT` environment variable.